fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

     (run main (/ 1.0 60))
     ```

 Good job!

 Now we have even more motivation to avoid getting hit! 🚨🚨🚨🚨🚨

 ## Step 7.3

 This step will be extremely easy.

 We will simply be adding a background image to our game to make it more visually appealing.
-This would simply be drawing an image in our game.

 - Download background image [here](https://drive.google.com/file/d/1qP6JDdKfhwsc9guBkkIy9sjK02LMTGq3/view?usp=share_link).

+First, load our image.

 === "Code Added"